MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/help/help-aldoc-generate-help.md

     dotnet tool update -g docfx
     ```

-After the installation is complete, you now have the latest version of the DocFx tool on your machine.
+After the installation is complete, you have the latest version of the DocFx tool on your machine.

 ## Get the ALDoc tool